ChristianUnnerstall/nodejs-mongoose-template/README.md

 Starter template to run a quick test on API endpoints using mongoose to CRUD MongoDB database documents.

+I use this template primarily to check basic mongoose function, schema, queries.

+You can also use it to get you started.

 ## Setup

 Run npm install to load all the necessary packages for this template.